Skip to content

 My personal view is that environment and lifestyle play an integral role in wellness.
 “We don’t have to “inherit” the genes of our parents”.
 Through my studies in genetics and epigenetics, I firmly believe that we can reverse many so-called “inherited” diseases by using food as medicine, along with other healing modalities.

-When I am not needling, I spend my time frequenting farmer’s markets and culinary shops, go out into nature, and enjoy crafts, independent film, and good food with friends.
+When I am not needling, I spend my time frequenting farmer’s markets and culinary shops, go out into nature, growing flowers and vegetables, collecting pottery, travel, interior design, and exploring vintage mills.
 Often you will find me in my spare time, at a seminar about cutting edge medicine.
 This work is my life.
 I feel so blessed.

 310-621-4553 Directions Contact/Schedule